junedu416/react-gym-app/README.md

 The application also aims to enhances staff work efficiency by creating a platform where their schedules including upcoming personal training and classes can created and neatly organised.

-With the use of this application, client should expect a higher customer satisfaction with members having optimised personal workouts along with improved cohesive appointment system.
-Client should also expect an increase in efficiency and streamlining of gym operations requiring less direct assistance from staff.
+With the launch and integration of this application, the client should see:
+- An increase in efficiency and streamlining of gym operations requiring decreased direct staff assistance.
+- Improved, cohesive appointment system.
+- Higher customer satisfaction with members having optimised personalised workouts to achieve their desired fitness goals.

 #### 2. Functionality and Features